TS404/AlignStat/README.md

            alignment (Match/Nongap).
 Used to determine which columns are most similar for further analysis.
 Used to generate alignment heatmap

-cat        A matrix whose [i,k]th entry is the match category of the ith sequence's
+cat        A matrix whose [i,k]th entry is the match category kth residue of the
-           kth residue for the reference alignment versus the comparison alignment (M=match, G=conserved gap, I=insertion, D=deletion, S=substitution)
+           ith sequence for the reference alignment versus the comparison alignment (M=match, G=conserved gap, I=insertion, D=deletion, S=substitution)

 reflen    The number of columns in the reference alignment